1:3 Other Ways to Make the Sausage

 This segues nicely into why sidechains are excellent scalability solutions.
 In effect, a sidechain is just a private chain that decides to write transactions to a main public chain at regular intervals.
 As hashes are so efficient at turning data of an arbitrary size into a small fixed size, hashes of the private chain can be stored to the main chain instead of the entire private chain.
 This can increase the scalability of the protocol by orders the magnitude as each full node does not need to store every copy of every transaction on each sidechain, but only needs to maintain a copy of the more streamlined main chain.

 From sidechains, we can move one step further by creating systems there the main chain can be broken into many smaller parts, where nodes only need to store a portion (or shard) of the main chain, rather than the entire thing.
-The mechanics of sharding are complex and still not available for mainstream usage in the distributed ledger space, as there are significant security issues involved with sharding fundamentally at odds with universal consensus.
+The mechanics of sharding are complex and are still in the early development stages as there are significant security issues involved with sharding that are fundamentally at odds with universal consensus.

 What if there was a system where each end user hosted only his or her local copies of transactions relevant to them, plus a partial copy of their neighbors transactions for create redundancy in the system?